Spain women's national basketball team: History

 The defeat against Croatia on 26 June in Katowice in the second stage of the 2011 EuroBasket and the consequent absence from the 2012 Olympics has been cited by coaches and players as a catalyst for a golden period of seven consecutive medals under coach Lucas Mondelo.
 After playing the qualification matches in the summer of 2012, Spain went on to win the 2013 EuroBasket with a balance of 9–0.
 Afterwards, they won silver in the 2014 Women's World Cup, bronze in the 2015 EuroBasket, silver in the 2016 Summer Olympics and gold again in the 2017 EuroBasket.
 Spain also won the bronze medal at the 2018 Women's World Cup held on home soil in September 2018.
 In July 2019 Spain successfully defended their European crown by beating France 86–66 in the final of the EuroBasket Women 2019.
 These seven successful tournaments came to a halt in the summer of 2021, when the team finished 7th in the 2021 EuroBasket played on home soil and 6th in the 2020 Olympic Games.
 These results are quite commendable, considering that Spain have only competed with the world elite for two decades.
-This series of results took the Spanish team to be ranked No. 2 in the ranking of FIBA.
-In the FIBA Women's EuroBasket 2023, despite a strong performance, they lost to Belgium in the final.
+This series of results under coach Lucas Mondelo (2012-2021) took the Spanish team to be ranked No. 2 in the ranking of FIBA.
 In the senior team for two decades (2002-2021) point guard Laia Palau is the record-holder for most caps (314) and most medals (12) in 19 final tournaments.

+Having failed to qualify for the 2022 FIBA Women's Basketball World Cup, a new cycle began with the appointment of veteran Euroleague Women coach Miguel Méndez.
+In the 2023 and 2025 Eurobaskets, despite strong performances, they lost to Belgium in both finals, and the team was able to win their fourth World Cup medal in 2026, claiming the bronze medal.

-In the team since 2008, forward Alba Torrens has been regarded as the most talented player of this generation, having won 9 medals in 12 tournaments.
+In the team since 2008, forward Alba Torrens has been regarded as a talented player of her generation, having won 11 medals in 15 tournaments.

 At the Mediterranean Games, Spain won gold in 1991, and bronze in 1993, 2001 and 2005.